How to Train Employees for Cybersecurity Awareness

 • Continuous monitoring and documentation of security measures

 Keep in mind, security needs are not static.
 As threats evolve and your business grows, your assessments and training programs must adapt.
-These insights will lay the foundation for crafting targeted training in Step 2.
+These insights will lay the foundation for crafting targeted cybersecurity training.

 Step 2: Create Training Content

 Once you’ve reviewed your security requirements, the next step is to develop training materials that align with your specific needs.
-Considering that 95% of security breaches are caused by human error [8], creating effective and engaging training content is crucial.
+Since most of the security breaches are caused by human error, it’s essential to create content that is both effective and engaging.
 This step connects the risks you’ve identified to actionable, role-specific practices.

 Basic Training Topics